 EUR GBP Trading

 Most online forex trading services offer EUR GBP trading.
 You can trade the pair using various instruments.
-Binary options, vanilla options, CFDs and forward contracts are just some of the instruments that will allow you to trade the pair with a relative ease.
+Binary options, vanilla options, CFDs and forward contracts are just some of the instruments that will allow you to trade the pair.
 These instruments offer flexible trade and allow you to leverage your initial investment amount.
+Note that plus500 doesn't offer binary options

 If you plan on trading the EURGBP, you should make sure you have a deep understanding of the economic factors which influence its value.